 Originally part of the Moelifor Estate, Felin Ganol was sold to the Lewis family in 1887 and was their home for nearly a century.
 It has remained in a remarkable state of preservation.
 Through the early part of the 20th century the holding was bursting with activity; the mill produced flour and ground animal feeds, electricity was generated by an Armfield turbine, apples were sold from the orchard, cows produced milk, butter was churned and pigs, hens and ducks were reared for sale.
-In the mill loft a carpenter used a saw driven by the turbine and Richard Lewis (Dic y Te) ran his tea importing business.
+In the mill loft a carpenter kamagra tablets how do they work used a saw driven by the turbine and Richard Lewis (Dic y Te) ran his tea importing business.
 Many of the original tools and artefacts from this period are still in place.
 By the middle of the twentieth century demand for stoneground flour diminished and, as the Lewis family aged, the mill lay idle.

 In 1970 the mill was sold to new owners who carefully rebuilt the water wheel and preserved the interior.